kenu/okdevtv/public/md/docker/compose.md

 # Docker compose
 - Compose is a tool for defining and running multi-container Docker applications.
-- With Compose, you use a YAML file to configure your application’s services.
+- With Compose, you use a YAML file to configure your application's services.
 - Then, with **a single command**, you create and start all the services from your configuration.
+- Latest version is Docker Compose V2, which is integrated directly into Docker.

 ## Features
 - Multiple isolated environments on a single host